raveeshgarg/raveeshgarg.github.io/index.md

 ---

+I am currently a research scientist at IBM TJ Watson Research Center, working on compiler optimizations and AI core architecture for the Spyre AI accelerator[https://research.ibm.com/blog/lifting-the-cover-on-the-ibm-spyre-accelerator].

-I am currently a PhD student in Electrical and Computer Engineering at [Georgia Institute of Technology](https://www.gatech.edu/).
+I completed my PhD in Electrical and Computer Engineering at [Georgia Institute of Technology](https://www.gatech.edu/) in Spring 2025.
 I joined Georgia Tech in Fall 2019 after completing my Bachelor of Engineering in Electronics and Instrumentation Engineering from [Birla Institute of Technology and Science, Pilani](https://www.bits-pilani.ac.in/).

 My research focuses on Domain-Specific Accelerators and Mapping for AI, Graph, and HPC Applications.
 My general research interests include Computer Architecture, Programmable Spatial Accelerators, Domain-Specific Accelerators for AI/HPC, and On-chip Networks.

 ## <a id="experience"></a> Experience

+Research Scientist at IBM Research – TJ Watson Center, Yorktown Heights, NY, USA (May 2025 – Present)

 Research Intern at IBM Research – TJ Watson Center, Yorktown Heights, NY, USA (May 2024 – Aug 2024)